 Early attention = happier pets

 Most of the time, you probably won’t find anything to be concerned about.
 But what steps should you take if you do?
 Well, that depends on how serious the issue seems to be.
 For example, if your pet has a deep, open sore or is actively injuring himself by scratching or biting, make an appointment to see your vet right away.

 But for many other milder issues, you can try treating your pet at home first.

 At Home Treatments for Dog Skin Problems:

-On top of the hot spots, Chilly also has allergies.
-When he has itchy flare-ups, I reach for the Vetericyn Plus® Liquid and Antimicrobial Hydrogel line of skin care products.
-Not only do they soothe his skin and relieve the itchiness, they help protect against infection, speed healing and prevent future flare-ups.
+So when it comes to treating seasonal allergies in dogs what do you do?
+When he has itchy flare-ups, I reach for the Vetericyn Plus® Liquid and Antimicrobial Hydrogel line of dog skin care products.
+Not only do they soothe his skin and relieve the itchiness, they help protect against infection, speed healing, and prevent future flare-ups.

 Chilly loves to romp in our yard and take trips to the beach.
 So inevitably, I’ll discover a cut or scrape on his paw or leg.
 Even if it’s small, it could easily become infected, so I make sure I treat it as soon as possible with Vetericyn Plus® Wound & Skin Care.

-Dealing with skin conditions can be frustrating for you and downright painful for your pet.
+Dealing with a skin issue can be frustrating for you and downright painful for your pet.
 But with a little preventative care and quick treatment, you can ensure your best friend always stays comfortable in his own skin.

 Reviewed by Dan Richardson, Veterinarian